 Seasoning the Bird:

-Rub turkey with seasonings of your choice such as salt, pepper, basil, garlic, thyme, Creole seasoning, etc…
+Rub turkey with seasonings of your choice of seasonings such as salt, pepper, thyme, garlic, rosemary, or Creole seasoning.

 Roasting the Bird:

-Roast/bake the turkey at 325 °F using the chart as a guide for approximate roasting times.
-The turkey is done when the internal temperature reaches a minimum internal temperature of 165 °F. Use a food thermometer to check the turkey in the innermost part of the thigh and wing and the thickest part of the breast.
-The minimum internal temperature should reach 165 °F for safety.
+Roast the turkey at 325 °F using the chart below as a guide for approximate roasting times.
+The turkey and the stuffing is done when the internal temperature reaches an internal temperature of 170 °F. Make sure to also check the stuffing for an internal temperature of 170 °F. Use a food thermometer to check the turkey in the thickest part of the breast.
+The internal temperature should reach 170 °F for safety.

 Resource: USDA Food Preparation and Inspection Service